RiverReports logo

 Inner Canyon Routes: Extremely difficult scrambles requiring excellent physical condition.
 Free backcountry permit required (available at South Rim and North Rim visitor centers).
 Expect 3+ hours each way on exposed, steep terrain.
 Not for casual hikers.

-Gunnison Gorge (below Black Canyon): 14 miles of Class II-III water with scattered Class IV rapids.
+Gunnison Gorge (below Black Canyon): 14 miles of Class II-III water with one or two bigger drops.
 The difficult put-in via Chukar Trail keeps crowds manageable.

 Gunnison Gorge Float Details